Published: 05 April 2021

 Do I need ethical approval for public involvement?

 Ethical approval is not needed where people are involved in planning or advising on research, for example as a co-applicant on a research grant, a member of an advisory group or in developing a questionnaire.
-For more information, the following resources are recommended: Qualitative research and patient and public involvement in health and social care research: What are the key differences? and Patient and public involvement in research and research ethics committee review.
+For more information, the following resources are recommended: Qualitative research and patient and public involvement in health and social care research: What are the key differences?.

 Clarify your organisational responsibilities